-Headquartered in Kern County, California, the Komoto Family Foundation is proud to be part of a richly diverse community that includes farmworkers and their families, seniors, veterans, members of the LGBTQ+ community, and more.
+Headquartered in Kern County, California, the Komoto Family Foundation is proud to be part of a richly diverse community that includes farmworkers and their families, seniors, veterans, members of the LGBTQIA+ community, and more.
 It is also crucial to recognize that many longstanding policies (e.g. housing segregation, immigration policies, racially biased healthcare) have created disparities in health outcomes for communities of color, people with disabilities, and many other marginalized groups.
-These are social injustices are preventable.
+These social injustices are preventable.
 While macro-level policy changes can seem daunting, we can each start within our own families, workplaces, and neighborhoods.

 Farmworker interest in receiving birth control from pharmacists.
 Colayco DC, Hidalgo V, Hernandez H. Poster presentation at the California Pharmacists Association Western Pharmacy Exchange, April 12, 2019, Los Angeles, CA, USA.

 HIV and sexual health across the life course.
 Wakefield S, Colayco D, Fields SD.
 Educational session at the 12th Annual Xavier University of Louisiana Health Disparities Conference, April 8, 2019, New Orleans, LA, USA.